Qatari Emiri Navy: Future acquisitions

-The patrol boat program calls for the delivery of six patrol boats with the first unit beginning construction in 2012 and being delivered by 2014.
-Although the proposals for the corvette program are due in the near-term as well, AMI believes that the four corvettes may not begin construction for several more years as Damen/Nakilat may want to gain some experience with the smaller 62-meter patrol boat hulls prior to moving on the larger Sigma hulls.
+The patrol boat program called for the delivery of six patrol boats with the first unit beginning construction in 2012 and being delivered by 2014.
+Although the proposals for the corvette program were due in the near-term as well, AMI believed that the four corvettes may not begin construction for several more years as Damen/Nakilat may want to gain some experience with the smaller 62-meter patrol boat hulls prior to moving on the larger Sigma hulls.
 If the QENF wishes to move the corvette program forward to an earlier date, it could start some of the hull blocks at Nakilat and/or at Damen in the Netherlands much earlier.

 The Qatar Coast Guard Services placed an order for 17 new fast patrol boats from the Turkish company ARES Shipyard.
 The deal of 17 vessels consists in ten "ARES 110 Hercules" multi-role patrol craft 117 tons, five "ARES 75 Hercules" multi-role patrol craft 58 tons and two "ARES 150 Hercules" multi-role patrol craft 245 tons.
 These fast patrol boats will be constructed using advanced composite materials and are expected to be completed within the next five years.

-On March 31, 2014, Nakilat Damen Shipyards Qatar (NDSQ) and Qatar Armed Forces signed two MoUs for the construction of seven vessels at Qatar's premier shipyard ($851 million).
+On 31 March 2014, Nakilat Damen Shipyards Qatar (NDSQ) and Qatar Armed Forces signed two MoUs for the construction of seven vessels at Qatar's premier shipyard ($851 million).
 The MoUs signed by NDSQ and Qatar Armed Forces concern six 50 m-long axe-bow high-speed patrol vessels and one 52 m-long diving support vessel for the Qatar Armed Forces.
 The diving support vessel includes decompression capabilities.
 A large Integrated Logistic Support package is also mentioned in the MoUs.

-On June 16, 2016, Qatar has signed a letter of agreement with Italian shipyard Fincantieri to build:
+On 16 June 2016, Qatar has signed a letter of agreement with Italian shipyard Fincantieri to build: